lotusknight/3D-MOOD/README.md

 ### ScanNet200

-We also provide the code to reproduce our ScanNet200 results in supplementray.
+We also provide the code to reproduce our ScanNet200 results in the supplementary.
-Note that it will take longer time since we need to chunk the classes.
+Note that it will take a longer time since we need to chunk the classes.

 ```bash
 vis4d test --config opendet3d/zoo/gdino3d/gdino3d_swin_b_scannet200.py --gpus 1 --ckpt https://huggingface.co/RoyYang0714/3D-MOOD/resolve/main/gdino3d_swin-b_120e_omni3d_834c97.pt